 Below is an excerpt from my book, “Made to Make It: A Guide To Screen Printing Success.”
 Learn helpful tips and tricks on how to run a screen printing business.

 Screen printing is a process, which means there are always opportunities to improve.
-At Ryonet, we follow a practice called “lean manufacturing” or “lean production,” which is loosely based on the Toyota Production System (TPS), made famous in the book “The Toyota Way.”
+We follow a practice called “lean manufacturing” or “lean production,” which is loosely based on the Toyota Production System (TPS), made famous in the book “The Toyota Way.”
 This approach—pioneered by the founder of Toyota, Sakichi Toyoda, his son Kiichiro Toyoda, and the engineer Taiichi Ohno between 1948 and 1975—focuses on continuously eliminating waste until all that remains is whatever adds value.
 The objectives of the TPS are to design out overburden (Muri) and inconsistency (Mura), and to eliminate waste (Muda) of any form.

 The term “lean” in reference to the concepts of the TPS was coined in the early 1990’s.
 Lean mostly differs from TPS in its interpretation of how the goal of eliminating waste (and, therefore, creating value) is achieved.